JohnLoza/scorpio-sauce/doc/clients.md

 Every request that require an :id will return a 404 if the resource is not found

 ## /api/clients **GET Request**
-list of clients of the current user
+List of clients of the current user

 ### Response
 ```json